Esophageal cancer care for Tennessee man

 At Ascension Saint Thomas Heart, we're here to support you every step of the way on your health journey.
 Watch these videos to learn more; explore your heart care options, understand your risks, and discover what to expect — so you can live your healthiest life.

 This program offers a unique approach to prevention and treatment, beginning with a comprehensive risk assessment for all new patients.
-Your doctor can refer you if you have known heart condition, risk factors, pregnancy-related cardiac concerns, presence of BAC on routine mammogram and cardiotoxic chemotherapy.
+For more information, or to schedule an appointment with one of our women’s heart specialists, call 615-284-4HER (4437).

 Gain the confidence and peace of mind that your doctor and cardiovascular care plan are right for you.
-It's easy to get a second opinion at Ascension Saint Thomas Heart.
-We can review your medical records and healthcare history to answer your questions and discuss options.
-Talk with one of our doctors about a personalized heart care plan.
+At the Ascension Saint Thomas Heart Women’s Program, we will review your medical records and healthcare history to answer your questions and develop a personalized heart care plan.

 Before your appointment, check with your insurance company to find out if a second opinion is covered.
 We can request your medical records on your behalf, so that they can be shared with your care team before your arrival.